Free Ohio payroll tax

 Leave payroll to us.

-Luckily, our payroll calculator is here to help you avoid any payroll tax fiascos.
-The process is simple.
+This is a payroll calculator Ohio businesses rely on for getting employees’ paychecks right.
 All you have to do is enter each employee’s wage and W-4 information, and our calculator will process their gross pay, deductions, and net pay for both Ohio and Federal taxes.
+And if you have many hourly workers, you can also try our Ohio paycheck calculator too.

 First and foremost, let’s walk through a summary of federal payroll taxes that all employees have to pay, no matter which state they live in.
 If you would like to see each step in detail, check out the step-by-step guide that we created just for you.